osakared/grig.hxal/README.md

 * Err on the side of simple and works, rather than being clever
 * Designed to build atop other's work, in keeping with the general philosophy of haxe.
 * All errors should be caught by VSCode and others' error checking.
 This is just haxe code, after all!
+* Per frame and per midi event interface, which easily transforms to soul and, with hxal adding loops, to all the other environments

 ## Dual Code Paths